 During the year under review, there were no significant or material orders passed by the regulators or courts or tribunals against the Company, impacting the going concern status and Companys operations in future.

-The Board of Directors of the Company comprises of ten directors of which five are Independent Directors.
-The Composition of the Board of Directors is in compliance with the applicable provisions of the Companies Act, 2013 and the SEBI (LODR) Regulations, 2015.
+The Board of the Company comprises of 8 (Eight) Directors of which four are Independent Directors.
+The Composition of the Board of Directors is in compliance with the applicable provisions of the Companies Act, 2013 and the Listing Regulations.

-The Company has received necessary declarations from the Independent Directors stating that they meet the criteria of independence as specified in Section 149 (6) of the Companies Act, 2013 and Regulation 16 of the Listing Regulations.
+The Company has received necessary declarations from the Independent Directors stating that they meet the criteria of independence as specified in Section 149 (6) of the Companies Act, 2013 and in the Listing Regulations.

 The Independent Directors of the Company at their separate meeting held as per the provisions of Section 149 read with Schedule V of the Companies Act, 2013 and Listing Regulations had carried out an annual evaluation of the Board, Committees and individual directors performance.
 The performance of the Board was evaluated after seeking inputs from the Independent Directors on the basis of criteria such as Board composition, structure, board processes and their effectiveness, information given to the Board etc.